-These features, along with numerous others, will help you identify the right CRM platform to meet your unique needs.
+These features, along with numerous others, can be found in advanced solutions like HubSpot and Salesforce.
+They will help you further identify the right CRM platform to meet your unique needs.

 How to choose the right CRM for your business

-When shopping for a CRM solution, the sheer number of options can seem overwhelming.
-As a small business, it’s important to strike the right balance between features, usability, and affordability when implementing any new technology, but especially a CRM platform.
+When shopping for a CRM software solution, the sheer number of options, ranging from Less Annoying CRM to Salesforce, can seem overwhelming.
+As a small business owner, it’s important to strike the right balance between features, usability, and affordability when implementing any new technology, but especially a CRM platform.
 The right software will set you up for long-term growth without breaking the bank on something that’s difficult to use.